What is glutathione and why are researchers so excited about the benefits of taking this powerful supplement?

 How To Take Glutathione

-Liposomes act as barriers that protect drugs that they encapsulate from damage caused by the GI tract while supplements are en route to the small intestine for absorption.
-The strong stomach acids that break down food also break down supplements which lead to decreased absorption rates.
+Liposomes act as barriers that protect nutrients that they encapsulate from damage caused by the GI tract while supplements are en route to the small intestine for absorption.
+The strong stomach acids that break down food also break down nutrients, which lead to decreased absorption rates.